British Columbia Children's Hospital: History

 In May 2019, the name for the building that houses its mental health programs and resources changed to The Healthy Minds Centre.

 In September 2020, the new Sunny Hill Health Centre, which provides specialized developmental assessments and rehabilitation care to children, youth and their families from across B.C., opened at the site.
 The space is 10,163 square metres (or 33,343 square feet), has 53 designated assessment rooms in the outpatient clinics, many of which have observation capacity, 14 private inpatient rooms, with adjoining private washrooms and space for families to visit and sleep, with ability to expand to 18 if needed.
 The space also features a fully accessible pool with movable floors, an open-concept gym with a fun, multi-purpose therapy environment and seamless access to a patio, an interactive garden for mobility training and relaxation, a high-tech motion analysis lab, and a family-focused lounge with space for child play.
 The building also has spaces specifically designed to accommodate the needs of children and youth who have hearing, visual and sensory disabilities or sensitivities.
 This centre was part of the third and final phase of the $676-million BC Children's and BC Women's Redevelopment Project.
 Sunny Hill had previously been located in East Vancouver since 1961.

 In May 2022, the BC Government approved a business plan for a new centre for children and youth with complex health-care needs, to be built at the former Sunny Hill Health Centre site in East Vancouver.
 The centre will be for patients up to 19 years old who are living with complex, chronic conditions and have difficulty performing routine daily and typical childhood activities without assistance, have significant caregiving requirements and frequently use the provincial health-care system.
 A 74-space child care centre will also be built on the site, which will be operated independently from the complex-care centre.

-Facilities and amenities
+Facilities

 B.C.
 Children's Hospital offers a broad range of inpatient, outpatient and tertiary care for children from birth to adolescence.
 This includes clinics, emergency services, pediatric health care, surgery, intensive care, transplants, genetics, and an HIV centre.
 The site sees 7000 surgical visits a year.
 Emergency department staff care for 49,000 patients (visits) a year.
 Pediatric ICU sees 900 admissions a year.

 B.C.
 Children's Hospital is affiliated with the UBC Faculty of Medicine and serves as a teaching hospital for infant and pediatric care.
 B.C.
 Children's Hospital and B.C.
 Women's Hospital & Health Centre are also the home of the BC Children's Hospital Research Institute.